julzaza/wildwitchherbs/_posts/2025-09-22-folklore-hairloss-remedies.md

 ## 10. Modern Scientific Insights: Saw Palmetto and DHT Inhibition

 While traditional remedies offer valuable insights, modern science has also contributed to understanding hair loss treatments.
 Certain compounds can inhibit **DHT**, a hormone linked to hair loss. **Saw palmetto**, an extract from the berries of *Serenoa repens*, may slow or reduce **androgenic alopecia** by inhibiting this enzyme.
 However, more research is needed to confirm its efficacy and long-term safety.

+## Stress and Hair Losss

+Stress can accelerate hair loss, making calming herbs essential.
+Explore plants like **lavender** and **St. John’s Wort** for emotional balance in [**Witchy Herbs for Anxiety, Grief, and Emotional Healing**](/witchy-herbs-for-anxiety-grief-and-emotional-healing).

+## Seasonal Changes

+Many people notice increased **hair shedding in winter**, when shorter days and colder temperatures can stress the scalp.
+Supporting your hair during this season with **warming herbs, scalp oils, and infusions** can help maintain strength and vitality.
+For a complete guide, explore our [**Ultimate Winter Herbal Remedies: Folk Recipes and Rituals for Cold Prevention**](/herbalism/ultimate-winter-herbal-remedies) to see which herbs and practices can nourish your hair through the cold months.

 ## Bringing it All Together: Integrating Tradition and Science